Meeting for Business

 Ministry & Oversight Committee

 Ministry & Oversight’s role is to take a special responsibility for the spiritual and physical welfare of each member/attender of the Meeting, and to oversees the Meeting for Worship, keeping it under constant review, prayer and care.
-Ministry & Oversight at Reno Friends helps coordinate “pastoral” visits, keeps in touch with members and attenders, organizes adult classes and spiritual discussions, and oversees hospitality, such as potlucks and coffee hour.
+Ministry & Oversight at Reno Friends helps coordinate “pastoral” visits, keeps in touch with members and attenders, and oversees hospitality, such as potlucks and coffee hour.
 Ministry & Oversight also coordinates and works with the Worship Clerks.

 Buildings & Grounds